wlads/reefpoints/source/posts/2014-06-23-goodbye-heroku.md

 Today Heroku had a "Scheduled Maintenance at 2pm EST".
 First of all, this is just stupid.
 Don't schedule a mainteance period at 2pm EST for **anything**.
-That period of time has to be one of the most heavily trafficed timeslots on the web.
+That period of time has to be one of the most heavily trafficked timeslots on the web.
 Its an hour after everyone on the East Coast has come back from lunch.
 It is an hour before lunch on the West Coast.
 This, to me, demonstrates a lack of judgement on Heroku's part.
 I know the counter-argument is going to be "we've done plenty of other